 Steamboat Springs Theodore Christner is in the process of developing a plot of land he has held for more than 30 years the 14-acre site at the intersection of Pine Grove and Mount Werner roads.

 This fall, excavation work started on site.
 Plans are for 11 single-family lots by summer.

 Christner, who had developed the Trollhaugen condominium project, at one time planned to develop the adjacent property into a similar complex.
 But that changed, said Matt Di Napoli, whose Los Angeles-based firm Wolff and Di Napoli partnered with Christner in the development, named Mountview.

 "It might have been more of a condominium development in line with the Trollhaugen project," Di Napoli said.
 "But early on, there was a pretty strong message from city planners that they wanted projects very compatible and very respectful of surrounding environments."

-The one-acre lots have been approved for between 3,500 and 5,000 square-foot homes and caretaker units can also go on the properties.
-Di Napoli estimates the lots will range in price from $200,000 to $250,00 and said they would be lower then the nearby Sanctuary lots.
+The one-acre lots have been approved for between 3,500- and 5,000-square-foot homes and caretaker units can also go on the properties.
+Di Napoli estimates the lots will range in price from $200,000 to $250,00 and said they would be lower than the nearby Sanctuary lots.

 "It will be something a little more attainable and reasonably priced," Di Napoli said.